 The City of West Des Moines continues to experience significant growth.
 However, much of the recent commercial growth will not translate into additional funding for operating budgets.
 The two hospitals are tax exempt and the AVIVA office building tax revenues will be used to pay for the surrounding infrastructure for several years to come.
 The City has built a strong base in commercial property including two regional malls and extensive office and medical clinics along Westown Parkway.
-There are numerous vacant parcels along Mills Civic Parkway and Jordan Creek Parkway that will enable further commercial growth once the economy rebounds.
+There are numerous vacant parcels along Mills Civic Parkway and Jordan Creek Parkway that will enable further commercial growth as the economy rebounds.

-In 2011-12, General fund operating revenues of \$43,651,060 are projected to increase by 3.05% compared to 2010-11 FY.
-Several factors contributed to the increase in property tax revenue including growth in property valuations, the most significant being the residential rollback going from 46.9% to 48.5%.
-Even given the residential rollback increasing the city's taxable valuation subject to operating levies increased by an anemic 1.8%, paling in comparison to many years where West Des Moines annual increases were in excess of 5%.
-Interestingly, the growth in taxable value between Polk and Dallas County was nearly even this year.
+In 2012-13, General fund operating revenues of \$42,877,224 are projected to decrease by 1.77% compared to 2011-12 FY.
+Several factors contributed to the decrease in property tax revenue including significant property devaluation in Polk County.
+This decrease was partially offset by residential rollback going from 48.5% to 50.7518%.
+Even with the residential rollback increasing, the city's taxable valuation subject to operating levies decreased by 0.71%, paling in comparison to many years where West Des Moines annual increases were in excess of 5%.

-Two significant general fund revenue sources are projected to remain at recent lower levels for FY 2011-12.
-Interest earnings are projected to be \$175,000 the same amount as in FY 2010-11.
-Building related revenues are projected to be \$407,250 as compared to \$350,000 for 2010-11.
+Two significant general fund revenue sources are projected to remain at recent lower levels for FY 2012-13.
+Interest earnings are projected to be \$29,800 which is \$145,200 less than the amount budgeted in FY 2011-12.
+Building related revenues are projected to be about 2% higher at \$415,000 as compared to \$407,250 for 2011-12.

-It is important to note that in excess of \$413,000,000 in taxable value remains included in the City's Tax Increment Finance (TIF) Districts.
-This amount equates to \$4,300,000 (estimated) in tax dollars that is excluded from general fund resources.
-Much of these TIF funds are dedicated to public infrastructure projects, ranging from public safety facilities to bridges to vital roads and utility systems.
+It is important to note that in excess of \$456,000,000 in taxable value remains included in the City's Tax Increment Finance (TIF) Districts.
+This amount equates to \$4,700,000 (estimated) in tax dollars that is excluded from general fund resources.
+Much of these TIF funds are dedicated to public infrastructure projects such as, public safety facilities, bridges, roads and utility systems.

-West Des Moines' taxable valuation per capita of over \$73,000 remains the highest of Iowa's ten largest cities.
+West Des Moines' taxable valuation per capita of over \$66,000 remains the highest of Iowa's ten largest cities.